Skip to main content gottem — one API for every scraper.

 Curate at scale

-Pull from your source list, extract the key paragraphs, feed them into your template.
-What used to take 2 hours of tab-switching becomes one API call.
+Pull from your source list, extract key paragraphs, feed them into your template.
+Hours of tab-switching collapses into one API call.

 Track topics across the web